cubicdaiya/ngx_small_light/README.md

 make install
 ```

-If you want to enable the libraries except ImageMagick in `ngx_small_light`, add following options when executing `setup`.
+If you want to enable the libraries except ImageMagick in `ngx_small_light`, add the options below when executing `setup`.
 (ImageMagick is always enabled)

 ```sh
 ./setup --with-imlib2           # enable ImageMagick and Imlib2